Past Attendee Oct 2019

-Anglia Ruskin University has been named one of the top 40 institutions in the UK, and one of the top 350 in the world in the Times Higher Education’s World University Rankings.
-We’re an innovative university recently named in Times Higher Education as the only university in the UK to be a ‘rising star’ – one of the institutions predicted to be challenging the global elite by 2030.
+Anglia Ruskin University is one of the top 350 universities in the world (Times Higher Education World University Rankings) and is an innovative institution which is also considered a ‘rising star’ – one of the institutions predicted to be challenging the global elite by 2030.

 Many of our courses are recognised by industry and a large number are professionally accredited.
 Businesses regularly come back to us for interns, training, research and collaborative programmes.
-With 85% overall satisfaction and 20 courses with 100% satisfaction in the National Student Survey 2016, our students are some of the most satisfied in the country.
+With 84% overall satisfactionin the National Student Survey 2018, our students are some of the most satisfied in the country.
 We’re one of the largest universities in the East of England and have two main campuses in Chelmsford and Cambridge, each less than an hour away from London.
 Both cities have been rated in the top ten best places to live in the UK.
 So come and join our international community of over 100 nationalities and make your ambitions a reality!

 About Aston University